 1. Hypothyroidism And Hyperthyroidism

 The thyroid gland largely determines the health of your hair follicles.
 Both hyperthyroidism (overactive thyroid) and hypothyroidism (underactive thyroid) can affect hair growth (1).
+These conditions may cause serious hair loss issues like androgenic alopecia (known as male pattern baldness in men and female pattern baldness in women), and if left untreated may cause full body hair loss.

 You may experience premature hair fall when the thyroid interrupts your normal hair growth cycle.
 Usually, the strands start shedding from the scalp.
 But, other body parts – such as legs and hands – may also be affected.